 2026 Ontario Renovation Cost Report

-The most comprehensive renovation pricing data covering 25 services, 15 GTA cities, and real contractor rates.
-Updated Q1 2026 with verified pricing from Ontario's largest contractor network.
+The most comprehensive renovation pricing data covering 25 services, 15 GTA cities, and real project pricing.
+Updated Q1 2026 from our own quoting data and published Ontario cost data.

 2026 Market Highlights